 With a generous gift from the Lennox Foundation, the Lennox Foundation Endowment for Preservation Education, Training and Outreach was established to fund graduate level internships in library and archives preservation administration and conservation, and to support the educational outreach activities of the Iowa State University (ISU) preservation staff.
-Each year, a twelve-week internship will be offered by the ISU Library Preservation Department to provide graduate students with practical experience and exposure to preservation in an academic library environment.
+The internship is offered by the ISU Library Preservation Department to provide graduate students with practical experience and exposure to preservation in an academic library environment.

 This internship is intended to give current graduate students and recent graduates of preservation and conservation programs the opportunity to apply their skills and knowledge of care and treatment of library and archives materials in an academic library.
 Interns will work in the ISU Library Preservation Department with guidance from the Head of Preservation and the Library Conservator.

 Interns will learn about the overall functioning and organization of the Preservation Department:

 - Workflow of materials through the various units and tracking of materials

 - General collections book repair and re-housing

 - Operations in reformatting, bindery preparation, and other vended services

 In addition to learning about general operations of the department, interns will undertake and complete a project selected based on their interests and skills, and the needs and capabilities of the Department.
 Projects may include, but are not limited to, aspects of: